MITRECND/htpy/README.md

   basic sanity checks have passed.
 * request_trailer: Called right after all the request headers have been parsed.
 * request: Called right after an entire request is parsed.
+* response_start: Called as soon as the parser is ready for a response.
 * response_line: Called right after the response line has been parsed.
 * response_headers: Called right after all the headers have been parsed and basic sanity checks have passed.